Link Search Menu Expand Document

 “Unit Benchmarks” - Benchmarks as Tests

-When testing applications with nondeterministic model output, an ad-hoc combination of Benchmarks and “playing around” (manual testing) are typically done today.
+When testing applications with nondeterministic model output, an ad-hoc combination of benchmarks and “playing around” (manual testing) are typically done today.

 Benchmarks are a popular tool for “globally” evaluating how well models perform categories of activities like code generation, Q&A (question and answer sessions), avoid hate speech, avoid hallucinations, etc. A typical benchmark attempts to provide a wide range of examples across the category and report a single number for the evaluation, usually scaled as a percentage of passing results between 0 and 100%).